Attendance - why it matters!

 Regular attendance at school is the single most important factor in a child/children making appropriate progress and achieving success.
 Good, regular and punctual attendance means doing well academically, developing better relationships with other children and positive behaviour.
 It also sets up good habits for when young people enter into work and life.

 Annually, prizes are announced for several categories to recognise consistently high attendance throughout the academic year.
 Many pupils achieve 100% attendance and names are drawn out of a hat during a full school assembly; the winner of each year group receive a prize.
 We also award five prizes for pupils who gained at least 97%.

-Attendance & Inclusion Manager, Mrs Swire, said: "We reward students by giving award points out every week to the form with the highest attendance.
+Attendance & Family Support Manager, Mrs Swire, said: "We reward students by giving award points out every week to the form with the highest attendance.
 At the end of each term and half term various prizes are awarded to individual pupils during year group and full school assemblies.

 "This year we are introducing another prize of a breakfast voucher which will be awarded throughout the year which I am sure will go down well!

 “We do everything we can to encourage pupils to attend school on a regular basis as we know how important it is to their education.
 Students are more likely to succeed academically when they attend school punctually and consistently.”

 So why is attendance so important?
 Here are the facts:

 - Good attendance means being in school at least 97% of the time or between 180 and 190 days.

 - 90% attendance may sound good, but it is the same as missing half a day each week or four weeks off school each year.
 During five years at school this would add up to missing half a year.

 - A child on holiday for two weeks during term time will miss 50 one hour lessons.